 Our revenue from foreign operations accounted for 78.65%, 79.27% and 75.48% of our total revenue for FYE 2021, FYE 2022 and FYE 2023 respectively, while our cost of sales from foreign operations accounted for 68.38%, 71.97% and 68.50% of our total cost of sales for FYE 2021, FYE 2022 and FYE 2023 respectively.
-For our foreign operations, revenue from our USA operation accounted for 24.03%, 27.42% and 26.09% of our total revenue for FYE 2021, FYE 2022 and FYE 2023 respectively, where the financial statements were prepared in the functional currency of USD.
-The financial statements of our other foreign operations were prepared in the respective functional currencies, namely GBP, DKK, EUR, HUF, AUD, NZD, HKD and SGD.
+The financial statements of our foreign operations were prepared in the respective functional currencies, namely USD, GBP, DKK, EUR, HUF, AUD, NZD, HKD and SGD.

-For the FYE Under Review, the sales of our products from both of our foreign operations and Malaysia operations were transacted in various currencies mainly include USD, GBP, EUR and RM.
-During the FYE Under Review, USD experienced the highest appreciation in value relative to RM which had positively impacted our Group's total revenue.
+For the FYE Under Review, the sales of our products were transacted in various foreign currencies mainly include USD, GBP and EUR as well as local currency in RM.
 In addition, we purchased imported input materials and finished goods for our business operations which were also transacted in foreign currencies mainly USD as well as the purchases of input materials domestically in Malaysia which were transacted in RM.

-As such, we are exposed to foreign currency risk and any unfavourable foreign currency exchange rate fluctuation may affect our business operations and financial performance through the translation of foreign currencies for the Group's reporting in RM, and transactions conducted in foreign currencies.
+As such, we are exposed to foreign currency risk and any unfavourable foreign currency exchange rate fluctuation may affect our business operations and financial performance.

 Currently, we do not have a hedging instrument to manage our foreign currency risk.
 However, we have a natural hedge for our foreign currency transactions where some of our purchases and revenue are denominated in the same currency.
 For FYE 2023, we had a realised gain on foreign exchange of RM0.39 million, and an unrealised loss on foreign exchange of RM0.07 million.
-The unrealised loss on foreign exchange did not have a material adverse impact to our financial performance.